What is an extended stay hotel? The ultimate guide

 What is an extended stay hotel and how does it work?

-Extended stay hotels typically offer weekly or monthly rates rather than nightly pricing.
-This can make them more cost-effective than traditional hotels, especially for business travelers on long assignments, families in transition or anyone relocating temporarily.
+Extended-stay hotels typically offer weekly or monthly rates rather than nightly rates.
+This makes them more cost-effective for guests staying longer periods.

 What types of guests stay at an extended stay hotel?

-Extended stay hotels attract many types of hotel guests, each with unique needs:
+Extended stay hotels attract many types of hotel guests with longer-term accommodation needs.
+These include:

 What is an extended stay hotel and how does it work